focus-trap/focus-trap/README.md

 ## Development

-Because of the nature of the functionality, involving keyboard and click and (especially) focus events, JavaScript unit tests didn't make sense.
-(If you disagree and can help out, please PR!)
-So the demo is also the test: run it in browsers and see how it works, checking the documented requirements.
+Because of the nature of the functionality, involving keyboard and click and (especially) focus events, JavaScript unit tests don't make sense.
+After all, JSDom does not fully support focus events.
+Since the demo was developed to also be the test, we use Cypress to automate running through all demos in the demo page.